vetinari/brickd_exporter/README.md

 [brickd](https://www.tinkerforge.com/en/doc/Software/Brickd.html) and exports the values from the connected bricks and bricklets.

 Data from the brickd is collected in the background.
-Current *CallbackPeriod are set to 10,000 ms (likely to be configurable in the future).
+Currently callbackPeriod is set to 10,000 ms, which can be changed in the config.

 ## Usage